ramkannan-s/apac-workshop/01-artifactory-essentials/1b-creating-repositories/README.md

    <img src="/01-artifactory-essentials/images/docker-remote.png" alt="mame the repo" style="height: 100px; width:100px;"/>
    <img src="/01-artifactory-essentials/images/block-pull.png" alt="unblock" style="height: 100px; width:100px;"/>

-## Step3 - Virtual  Repository - Docker
+## Step 3 - Virtual  Repository - Docker

 -  Add a Virtual repository to work with a single URL from your docker client.
 Click on the Virtual tab on the Repositories page.